lgss/lgss-digital-tech-playbook/roles/developer0.md

 ## We listen to...
 * The team so we can gain knowledge and learn from their experiences.
 * The project tech lead because they have the most experience and have the best technical knowledge for a successful implementation.
-* Our tutor during training sessions to attain the knowledge needed to successfully complete my apprenticeship

 ## We speak...